Analysis System

 • Performance Advisor: Analyze and recommend performance optimizations

-Knowledge Graph (bengal/analysis/knowledge_graph.py)
+Knowledge Graph (bengal/analysis/graph/knowledge_graph.py)

 Purpose: Analyzes the connectivity structure of a Bengal site by building a graph of all pages and their connections.